Loading...

 Portion Control

-Add a source of protein to your meal, such as grilled chicken, tofu, or lentils.
-Protein can help stabilize blood sugar levels by slowing digestion.
+Include a source of lean protein in your meal, such as grilled chicken or tofu.
+Protein can help stabilize blood sugar levels.

 Healthy Fats

-Drink a glass of water before your meal to help with digestion and potentially reduce the likelihood of a spike.
+Drink water before and during your meal to help with digestion and reduce the impact on blood sugar.

 Physical Activity